-Eating Disorders Not Otherwise Specified
+Eating Disorders Not Otherwise Specified (EDNOS)

 Different combinations of negative eating behaviours can be specified eating disorders such as anorexia, bulimia and bingeing or due to the complexities of eating disorders and their symptoms an Eating Disorders Not Otherwise Specified (EDNOS).

-This is where an individual may have some but not all the symptoms of a specified eating disorder such as anorexic behaviours but remaining within a normal weight range, bulimic behaviours but the frequency of binges is reduced, using compensatory behaviours after small amounts of food for example vomiting or repeatedly chewing large amounts of food but not swallowing.
+This is where an individual may have some but not all the symptoms of a specified eating disorder such as anorexic behaviours but remaining within a normal weight range, bulimic behaviours but the frequency of binges is reduced, using compensatory behaviours after small amounts of food, for example, vomiting or repeatedly chewing large amounts of food but not swallowing.

 Based on current clinical evidence and put into practice by an experienced, multidisciplinary team of consultant psychiatrists, unit doctors, nurses, a dietician and specialist therapists, Nightingale Hospital’s approach to eating disorder treatment is tailored to the individual.

-Through intensive psychological and emotional support in group therapy sessions and individual counselling and psychotherapy you can understand underlying factors that have contributed to your eating disorder and find strategies to overcome it.
+Through intensive psychological and emotional support in group therapy sessions and individual counselling and psychotherapy, you can understand underlying factors that have contributed to your eating disorder and find strategies to overcome it.
 Cognitive Behavioral Therapy can help you identify your negative thoughts and learn more positive emotional and behavioural responses to your beliefs about yourself and your eating.
 Family therapy can improve the way family members relate to each other and communicate and Occupational Therapy can support you practically in returning to a normal life away from your eating disorder.

-Through therapy, education and alternative supportive approaches such as art and drama therapy, meditation and relaxation, life skills, sleep therapy and support groups for you and your family we aim to give you knowledge and coping skills to recover from your eating disorder.
+Through therapy, education and alternative supportive approaches such as art and drama therapy, meditation and relaxation, life skills, sleep therapy and support groups for you and your family we aim to give you the knowledge and coping skills to recover from your eating disorder.
 Young people with an eating disorder also benefit from a teacher to enable your education to continue.

 Nightingale Hospital London has a number of Consultant Psychiatrists and Therapists that can help you through your eating disorder.
-It is vital you find a eating disorder specialist that you can trust and work with on your recovery.
+It is vital you find an eating disorder specialist that you can trust and work with on your recovery.
 If you cannot find the information you need on eating disorder specialists and eating disorder treatment programmes we would welcome your call so you feel secure in the decisions you make.

 Please contact us confidentially on 020 7535 7700 24 hours a day.